Unreleased

 • dataset-reference removed

-[BREAKING] Removed some of the output files
+[BREAKING] Removed some redundant output files

-The nextclade.errors.csv and nextclade.insertions.csv files are removed and no longer appear in the “Export” dialog, nor they are included into the nextclade.zip archive of all outputs.
+The nextclade.errors.csv and nextclade.insertions.csv files are removed and no longer appear in the “Export” dialog, nor are they included into the nextclade.zip archive of all outputs.

-Auspice updated
+Auspice updated from v2.45.2 to v2.51.0

-Auspice tree display is updated from version 2.45.2 to 2.50.0.
-See list of changes here.
+The Auspice tree viewer component is updated from version 2.45.2 to 2.51.0.
+See the Auspice releases or changelog.

 Changes in Nextclade CLI